probalsil/fullstackangular/README.md

-# fullstackangular - Angular spring-boot full-stack application
+# Angular spring-boot full-stack application

 ## Here are the steps to create a full stack application using Spring Boot for the backend: